majidghgol/readExcel/README.md

 `createDataset` functions takes two inputs, first is the path to the directory containing the excel files, and the second is the path to the output file (gzipped json line file).

+The paths are by default set as the following:
 ```
 createDataset("/media/majid/data/data_new/fbi_tables_all/",
     "/media/majid/data/Download/fbi_tables_all.jl.gz")
 ```

+To run the code after compilation, in the root folder (where `build.sbt` is) run `sbt run`.